Who We Are

 Planned Parenthood often is the only source of family planning for a large proportion of the women we serve.

-Nearly three million women and men in the United States annually visit Planned Parenthood affiliate health centers for trusted health care services and information.
+2.5 million women and men in the United States annually visit Planned Parenthood affiliate health centers for trusted health care services and information.

-One in five women in the U.S. has visited a Planned Parenthood health center at least once in her life.
+An estimated one in five women in the U.S. has visited a Planned Parenthood health center at least once in her life.

 Join us in the fight for commonsense policies that foster the sexual and reproductive health and rights of individuals, families, and communities.